pybind/pybind11_protobuf/README.md

   unregistered messages as the base class type, specifically `google3.third_party.pybind11_protobuf.proto.ProtoMessage`).

+## Importing the proto module

+For the proto casters to work, bindings for the generic protobuffer types (eg, `proto2::Message`) must be registered with pybind11.
+These can be imported from python in the usual way (`from pybind11_protobuf import proto`) or by calling `pybind11::google::ImportProtoModule()` from the `PYBIND11_MODULE` definition of modules which use the proto casters.
+As usual, the import can be done any number of times in the same program; anything after the first will just get the already-imported module.
+Importing the bindings both ways in either order also works as expected (but only python 3; this will probably cause errors in python 2).

+When `ImportProtoModule` is called, the bindings will be added from linked symbols, so that the `proto` module does *not* have to exist on disk and .so files for modules which use the proto casters are fully self-contained.
+However, it is *possible* to have a corresponding module on disk, which can be imported on its own, as is the case with the `pybind11_protobuf/proto.cc` module.
+In that case, `PYBIND11_PROTOBUF_MODULE_PATH` must match the path to this module.

+The status casters use the same import mechanism; if modifying the following functions, make the same changes in the corresponding status functions:
+- ImportProtoModule
+- IsProtoModuleImported
+- CheckProtoModuleImported

 ## Use Outside of Google3

-When exporting code to be built outside of google3, change the module path used for the base class proto bindings.
-This is defined as the `PYBIND11_PROTOBUF_MODULE_PATH` at the top of `proto_casters.h`.

-When building a module which depends on the proto casters in google3 and exporting the built binary for use outside of google3, it may also be useful to change this path, but is not required.
-An example of this is in the tests.

-In either case, modules which depend on the proto casters load the base proto bindings from linked symbols, not from disk.
-Therefore, the module path defined can be any arbitrary value (as long as it does not conflict with other module names) and does *not* require a corresponding module on disk.
-Put another way, shared libraries which use the proto casters are fully self-contained.
+When exporting code to be built outside of google3, the module path used for the base class proto bindings can be changed by defining `PYBIND11_PROTOBUF_MODULE_PATH`.
+Since bindings for the generic protobuffer types are loaded from linked symbols, the module path defined can be any arbitrary value (as long as it does not conflict with other module names) and does not have correspond to an actual .so file on disk.
+An example of changing this path is in the tests.

-However, it is *possible* to have a corresponding module on disk, which can be imported on its own.
-In that case, `PYBIND11_PROTOBUF_MODULE_PATH` must match the path to this module.
-The `proto` module defined in `proto.cc` in this directory is an example of this (and the default value of `PYBIND11_PROTOBUF_MODULE_PATH` is the path to this module).

 ## Features supported